Call 911 if:

 - The person is seriously injured or unconscious.

-- Hand is numb or cold.
+- The hand is numb or cold.

-- Skin under the fingernail is blue.
+- The skin under the fingernail is blue.

 - Blood spurts from the wound.